Skip to main contentSkip to footer

 This step demonstrates that, even amid full-scale war, Ukraine remains committed to its climate goals — incorporating war-related challenges while laying the groundwork for a green recovery and deeper integration with European climate policy.

-The preparation process of NDC2-2025 is coordinated by the Ministry of Economy, Environment and Agriculture of Ukraine and supported by the project “IKI Interface: Supporting Ukraine towards Ambitious and Integrated Climate Policy (Green Ukraine)”, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the Federal Ministry for Economic Affairs and Energy (BMWE), within the framework of the International Climate Initiative (IKI).
+The preparation process of NDC2-2025 is coordinated by the Ministry of Economy, Environment and Agriculture of Ukraine and supported by the project “IKI Interface: Supporting Ukraine towards Ambitious and Integrated Climate Policy (Green Ukraine)”, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Government, within the framework of the International Climate Initiative (IKI).

 Categories